 Applicants must hold an Australian level 7 Bachelor's degree qualification or recognised equivalent with a GPA of 4.0 (out of 7.0) or overseas equivalent.

 English Proficiency Requirements

-International students require IELTS of 6.5, with minimum 6.0 in each band
+International students require IELTS of 6.5, with minimum 6.0 in each band, or equivalent

 Applicants should contact the degree coordinator for information about Credit policies at Macquarie University.